-Once at the summit scramblers are provided incredible views of Kicking Horse Pass and the Great Divide Glacier.
+Once at the summit, scramblers are provided incredible views of Kicking Horse Pass and the Great Divide Glacier.
 Most notable is the hanging glacier on Cathedral Mountain across the valley.
 It’s a really phenomenal Yoho hike and one of our favorite bang for your buck hikes in the Rockies.

 It’s located almost right after the “border” between Banff National Park and Yoho National Park and is easily accessible if you are staying in Banff, Field, or even Golden.

-You can hit Sherbrooke Lake on your way up Paget Peak, it’s a little bit of detour, but definitely worth it!
+You can hit Sherbrooke Lake on your way up Paget Peak; it’s a little bit of detour, but definitely worth it!

 The Town of Field

 The small hamlet of Field is the only town located in Yoho National Park.
 A small community of fewer than 200 people live here.
 There’s not a ton to do in Field, but it’s well worth a stop and walk around.
-During the summer you will find a few restaurants, cafes, and artisan shops.
+During the summer, you will find a few restaurants, cafes, and artisan shops.

 The spiral tunnels near Field are an example of great railway engineering.
-In the late 1800s when connecting British Columbia, navigating through the Rocky Mountains was proving difficult.
+In the late 1800s, when connecting British Columbia, navigating through the Rocky Mountains was proving difficult.
 Kicking Horse Pass was chosen because of its proximity to the US and Pacific Coast, but the steep grade was a challenge for the trains.
 So the Spiral Tunnels were born, and you can read all about how they work here.

-Trails still pass through here to this day and visitors are welcome to visit one of the two viewpoints 7.4 km east of Field you can see the Lower Spiral Tunnel viewpoint and 2.3 km up the Yoho Valley Road you’ll find the Upper Spiral Tunnel lookout.
-25-30 trains pass through a day, but there is no set schedule so you’ll just have to try your luck!
+Trails still pass through here to this day, and visitors are welcome to visit one of the two viewpoints 7.4 km east of Field; you can see the Lower Spiral Tunnel viewpoint, and 2.3 km up the Yoho Valley Road, you’ll find the Upper Spiral Tunnel lookout.
+25-30 trains pass through a day, but there is no set schedule, so you’ll just have to try your luck!

-Wapta Falls is the largest waterfall of the Kicking Horse River and one of the best things to do in Yoho.
-It’s 18 meters high and a whopping 107 meters wide, making it one of the most impressive sights in the Canadian Rockies.
+Wapta Falls is the largest waterfall of the Kicking Horse River and one of the best things to do in Yoho National Park.
+This BC waterfall is 18 meters high and a whopping 107 meters wide, making it one of the most impressive sights in the Canadian Rockies.

 When is the Best Time to Visit Yoho National Park?

-The best time to visit the Canadian Rockies is between June and September when the weather is favorable and the days are long.
-Most of the locations I mentioned here aren’t easily accessible in the winter with the exception of Field, Wapta Falls, The Natural Bridge, and Emerald Lake.
+The best time to visit the Canadian Rockies is between June and September, when the weather is favorable and the days are long.
+Most of the locations I mentioned here aren’t easily accessible in the winter, with the exception of Field, Wapta Falls, The Natural Bridge, and Emerald Lake.

 September, is my favorite month in the Canadian Rockies.
-It’s a beautiful time of year and crowds are much lower than they are peak summer.
+It’s a beautiful time of year, and crowds are much lower than they are peak summer.

-How Long Do You Need in Yoho?
+How Long Do You Need in Yoho National Park?

 Can You Camp in Yoho National Park?

 You sure can!
-There are front country and back country camp sites.
+There are front country and backcountry campsites.

 Front Country Campsites in Yoho National Park